pkepley/pkepley.github.io/_posts/2020-11-29-RiddlerLazyCranberry.md

 ### Transition Probabilities

-To determine the transition probabilities, we now introduce an auxiliary Markov chain, which tracks the left/right passes through the interval of previously guests up until the sauce exits to the left or right of the interval.
-This kind of process is known as a "Drunkard's Walk" on a finite interval.
-In our case, the walker in the process begins on one edge of a finite interval of length `n_served` and takes steps to the left or right with equal probability.
+To determine the transition probabilities, we now introduce an auxiliary Markov chain, which tracks the left/right passes through the interval of guests which have previously been served, up until the time when the sauce escapes the interval from the left or from the right.
+This kind of process is referred to colloquially as a "Drunkard's Walk" for a finite interval.
+In our case, the walker in the process begins on one edge of the finite interval (with length `n_served`) and takes steps to the left or right with equal probability.
 Under these conditions, it can be shown (see e.g. [this discussion](https://puzzling.stackexchange.com/questions/6415/does-the-drunk-man-fall-off-the-cliff-a-random-walk-problem)) that the walk will eventually exit the interval, and that it will exit through the edge nearest or furthest from the initial edge with